abluenautilus/PlateauNEVersio/README.md

 Fixed some heavy static as result of unoptimized code, unstable knobs, and sample rate choices.

 Longer predelay buffer

-To-do:

-Implement low cut and high cut filters on the tank and on the inputs

-Implement freeze function

 ## Version 0.8a, 02/25/2024: